Kernix13/javascript-cheat-sheet/string-array-examples.md

 console.log(countDown); [10,9,8,7,6,5,4,3,2,1]
 console.log(arr); [1,2,3,4,5,6,7,8,9,10]

-// Alternate to the palindrome problem: const word = "racecar";
+// Alternate solution to the palindrome problem: const word = "racecar";
 const letters = word.toLowerCase().split('');
 // the spread operator is a must here for reverse() to work